 Jasmine Suite, Centre for Chinese Contemporary Art, Thomas Street, Manchester, M4 1EU.
 The venue is fully accessible.
 For more information on CFCCA, including how to get there, please follow the link here.

 Please book your ticket using the links below.
 You need to be signed in to do so.
-Special early bird tickets are available until one month before the event.
-These just £62.50 for Redeye Members and £72.50 for non-members.
+Special discounted tickets for £49.50 are available until the 1st December.

 Whether you are an amateur, enthusiast or working photographer, Redeye Academy aims to give you the best available training, development and support in contemporary photography.